SirDancealot/Blue-Prince-Notes/Memos.md

 - (False) Red memo in black moon "THE BOX CONTAINING ALLOWANCE TOKENS IS MARKED BY MOON"
 - (False) Green in black wave "THE SNACTUM KEY IS NOT IN A BOX.
 IT IS BURIED."
 - (False) Red in black wave "THE SANCTUM KEY IS IN A BLUE BOX"
+- (True) Blue in black moon "THIS BOX CONTAINED A SANCTUM KEY"

 According to [[Security]]
 - Blue memos are true